-- Cloudera Manager in a parcel-based installations to edit the configuration files similar to the process described in Configuring the Flume Agents. - Command-line tools in a package-based installation to edit files. - 1.
-Modify the Flume configuration to specify the Flume source details and set up the flow.
-You must set the relative or absolute path to the morphline configuration file. - Parcel-based Installation: In the Cloudera Manager Admin Console, select Flume > Configuration and modify Configuration File to include:
+- For parcel-based installations, use Cloudera Manager to edit the configuration files similar to the process described in Configuring the Flume Agents. - For package-based installations, use command-line tools (such as vi) to edit files. - 1.
+Modify the Flume configuration for a single agent to specify the Flume source details and configure the flow.
+You must set the relative or absolute path to the morphline configuration file. - Parcel-based Installation: In the Cloudera Manager Admin Console, go to Flume service > Instances > Agent (select one) > Configuration.
+When prompted to make configuration changes on the service configuration page, click Cancel.
+Set Agent Name to twitter\stream and modify Configuration File exactly as follows.
+You will replace the YOUR\TWITTER\\ values in a later step: